GuilhE/KMP-ComposeUIViewController/README.md

 It can be used for **simple** and **advanced** use cases.

 ### Simple
-`@Composable` UI state is managed inside the common code from the KMP module.
+In simple scenarios, the rendering and state management of the `@Composable` or `UIViewController` are handled entirely within a single platform
+— either in the shared KMP module or directly in the iOS app.
+It’s simply a matter of embedding the component in one platform or the other, with no cross-platform coordination required.

 ### Advanced
-`@Composable` UI state is managed by the iOS app.
+In advanced scenarios, rendering and state management are collaborative between platforms.
+Certain operations — such as emitting state updates or embedding a `@Composable` or `UIViewController` — can be delegated from one platform to the other.
+This enables more complex integrations, where state and UI responsibilities are shared or transferred as needed between the KMP module and the iOS app.

 Kotlin Multiplatform and Compose Multiplatform are built upon the philosophy of incremental adoption and sharing only what you require.
  Consequently, the support for this specific use-case - in my opinion - is of paramount importance, especially in its capacity to entice iOS developers to embrace Compose Multiplatform.

 > [!NOTE]
 > This library takes care of the heavy lifting for you, but if you're interested in understanding how it works, the detailed approach is explained here: [Compose Multiplatform — Managing UI State on iOS](https://proandroiddev.com/compose-multiplatform-managing-ui-state-on-ios-45d37effeda9).